grafana/mimir/docs/sources/configuration/about-versioning.md

 # About versioning

-For the v1.0 release, we want to provide the following guarantees:
+Mimir provides the following guarantees:

 ## Flags, Config and minor version upgrades

-Upgrading Grafana Mimir from one minor version to the next should "just work"; that being said, we don't want to bump the major version every time we remove a configuration parameter, so we will keep deprecated flags and YAML config parameters around for 2 minor releases.
-There is a metric (`deprecated_flags_inuse_total`) you can alert on to find out if you're using a deprecated flag.
+Upgrading Grafana Mimir from one minor version to the next should just work.
+That being said, we don't want to bump the major version every time we remove a configuration parameter.
+Please see [Parameter Lifecycle]({{< relref "./reference-configuration-parameters/#parameter-lifecycle" >}}) for how we handle removal of configuration paramaeters.

-These guarantees don't apply for [experimental features](#experimental-features).

 ## Reading old data